Sable/Mc2Mc/Schedule.md

 May 22

-    - Report revised draft (brief version)
+    - Report the revised draft (brief version)
     - Create benchmark for experiment